 - Carbs and proteins – There are 9.3 g of carbs and 1.1 g of protein.
 These two give energy and warmth for the whole day ahead.
 These amounts might not be much, but they are enough considering this is a vegetable.

 - Fiber – 1.7 g.
 Onions have a bit of fiber too, which is an essential compound for good digestion and healthy bowel movements.

 - Sugar – 4.2 g.
 This amount of sugar is not good for the guinea pig because it will cause bad digestion and stomach pains.
 But, of course, cavies cannot eat onions in the first place, so this shouldn’t worry you anyway.

 - Vitamin B6 – 6 %.
-This vitamin is good for proper growth and development of fetuses, especially for good brain development.
-Also, B6 creates the happy hormone serotonin that reduces stress and anxiety but also helps with better sleep.
+This vitamin is good for fetuses’ proper growth and development, especially for good brain development.
+Also, B6 creates the happy hormone serotonin that reduces stress and anxiety and helps with better sleep.

 - Calcium – 23 mg.
 This amount of calcium is too much for guinea pigs if we consider they could eat onions, which isn’t the case.
 Too much calcium creates many urinary problems in guinea pigs.

 - Potassium – 146 mg.
-This compound regulates the blood pressure and balances the water and electrolytes (salts) in the body, overall this makes the cardiovascular system much healthier.
+This compound regulates blood pressure and balances the water and electrolytes (salts) in the body.
+Overall, this makes the cardiovascular system much healthier.